 - Ground floor accommodation

 These three immaculately-presented Forest of Dean holiday lodges are located in private landscaped gardens in the hamlet of Glasshouse on the edge of the royal Forest of Dean and surrounded by ancient woodlands at the foot of May Hill.
-These luxurious Forest of Dean Lodges have been superbly furnished, boasting natural character and aesthetic charm, and they offer guests every comfort including two delightful bedrooms, with the master in each cottage having an en-suite shower room.
+These luxurious Forest of Dean lodges have been superbly furnished, boasting natural character and aesthetic charm, and they offer guests every comfort including two delightful bedrooms, with the master in each cottage having an en-suite shower room.
 All on the ground floor, the accommodation at these Gloucestershire cottages consists of a beautiful open plan living area with well-equipped kitchen, dining and sitting areas and double doors onto the front decked area, perfect for alfresco dining.
-Just sit back, relax and enjoy the peace and tranquility of the area, or take some time to enjoy the surrounding countryside on foot, bike or horseback.
-Why not have a go at canoeing or kayaking on the River Wye, or try your hand at abseiling or the high wire rope course in the forest.
+Just sit back, relax and enjoy the peace and tranquillity of the area, or take some time to enjoy the surrounding countryside on foot, bike or horseback.
+Why not have a go at canoeing or kayaking on the River Wye, or try your hand at abseiling or the high wire rope course in the forest?
 The charming market town of Newent is just a short distance away and offers guests a range of amenities set in an Area of Outstanding Natural Beauty.
 Three superb Forest of Dean holiday lodges in stunning surroundings.

 A superb detached lodge ideally located at the foot of May Hill in the Forest of Dean.
 This wonderful lodge is furnished to an exceptional standard and offers sumptuous open plan living accommodation.
 Note: This property is close to Refs.
 27869 and 27870, together they accommodate 12.